potxolate/odoo/README.md

 # odoo
-Testing module for CSC management on odoo 12
+Test modules for odoo 12